Compartir a través de

 Distributed File System (DFS) client target failover: When a DFS referral response has multiple targets, a DFS client attempts to find the first target that is both available and accessible.
 If the first DFS target in the list is not available or accessible, the DFS client determines whether the next target in the list is available and accessible.
 The client repeats this process until an available and accessible target is found or no more targets are left in the list of targets.
 DFS clients support DFS client target failover only for operations involving pathnames.
 The term "failover" refers to DFS client target failover.
 The DFS Referral Protocol, as specified in [MS-DFSC], describes the mechanisms by which a DFS server provides a list of DFS targets in decreasing order of optimality to the client.

 Distributed File System (DFS) in-site referral mode: A mode in which DFS root or DFS link referral requests to a DFS server result in DFS referral responses with only those DFS targets in the same Active Directory Domain Services (AD DS) site as the DFS client requesting the DFS referral.
 When this mode is disabled, there is no restriction on the AD DS site of the targets returned in the referral response.
 This can be enabled per DFS namespace.
-If there are no DFS targets in the same AD DS site as the client, the DFS referral response may be empty.
+If there are no DFS targets in the same AD DS site as the client, the DFS referral response could be empty.

 Distributed File System (DFS) interlink: A special form of DFS link whose link target is a DFS domain-based namespace.